Albany Oregon – Willamette Valley Highlight

 While the Taking Water Gardens have an important environmental purpose that also doubles as a great place to watch wildlife in peace and tranquility, the brand new Albany Carousel was created for one reason only – to create joy in the hearts and minds of the children and adults who come to ride any of the 52 magical animals that go round and round, each with a story of its own.

 Not many communities would buy into the idea of building a modern indoor carousel from scratch.
 I can just hear the outcry from ‘activists’ if someone floated the idea in the city near where I live – “What about the homeless?
 We need nursing beds, not frivolity!” yada, yada, yada.
 Well sometimes a community needs a pick me up just a little more and that’s exactly what the Albany Carousel has been and will be for years to come for Albany Oregon.
-Opened just this year, the carousel is the centrepiece in the revitalization of the historic downtown area.
+Opened in 2018, the carousel is the centrepiece in the revitalization of the historic downtown area.
 It is housed in a lovely octagonal brick building purpose built for the carousel.
 I pinched this picture of it from their website.

 The amazing thing about this carousel is that all of the figures were carved and painted by local volunteers and then attached to a 1909 Dentzel Carousel Corporation operating mechanism that was donated to the project through the auspices of a great grandson of Gustav Dentzel, the German emigré who founded the company.
 Dentzel carousels are considered the finest ever made with many still working today, the most famous probably being King Arthur’s Carousel at Disneyland which I first rode almost fifty years ago.
 The union of old and new is a truly astoundingly good carousel.